codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/static_pages.rst

 .. note:: Any files and directory names passed into the :php:func:`view()` function MUST
     match the case of the actual directory and file itself or the system will throw errors on case-sensitive platforms.
-You can read more about it :doc:`../outgoing/views`.
+You can read more about it in :doc:`../outgoing/views`.

 Routing